-Once upon a time – in 1917 to be precise – it was thought that fairies could be found at the bottom of a garden right here in Bradford.
+Once upon a time – in 1917, to be precise – it was thought that fairies could be found at the bottom of a garden right here in Bradford.
 Two young cousins, Elsie Wright and Frances Griffiths, shocked the world with a series of astonishing photographs that appeared to show scenes of fairy gatherings at Cottingley beck.
-Authentication by none other than Sir Arthur Conan Doyle lead to fairy-mania throughout the country and visitors travelling to the town were even told they had arrived in Fairyland.
+Authentication by none other than Sir Arthur Conan Doyle led to fairy-mania throughout the country and visitors travelling to the town were even told they had arrived in Fairyland.

 One hundred years may have passed, but the story has taken on a life of its own, attracting global attention through both books and film.
-Whilst the girls eventually admitted that most of their photographs were artistic fakes, both remained adamant that they had seen the fairies, and Frances continued to claim that the final photograph was in fact real.
+Whilst the girls eventually admitted that most of their photographs were artistic fakes, both remained adamant that they had seen the fairies and Frances continued to claim that the final photograph was, in fact, real.

-Bringing together the British tradition of fairies with fairy tales from cultures around the world, and set against the backdrop of this magical story, academic Merrick Burrow, photographer John Hyatt and author Vivian French will examine why it is that children everywhere, no matter how or where they grow up, continue to be fascinated by fairies.
-They may even try to answer the all-important question; did the Cottingley fairies really exist?
+Bringing together the British tradition of fairies with fairy-tales from cultures around the world and set against the backdrop of this magical story, academic, Merrick Burrow, photographer, John Hyatt, and author, Vivian French, will examine why it is that children everywhere, no matter how or where they grow up, continue to be fascinated by fairies.
+They may even try to answer the all-important question: did the Cottingley fairies really exist?